CLT MTB

 Toilet Bowl

 Named after the popular white porcelain thrones we all love and adore!
 Spot these porcelain beauties off to the side of the trail, unused hopefully, while descending and climbing on Whitewater's technical black diamond singletrack.
+It features tight, awkward switchbacks, steep root drops, and challenging climbs that force you to work for every inch.
+It is an old-school, raw trail that tests your balance and slow-speed technical handling.
 The Toilet Bowl trail can be found towards the end of the South Main trail, just before Slalom.

 Slalom

 Whitewater just recently resurfaced this small jump line.
+Forgiving tabletops that are fully rollable jumps.
 Whitewater has these rated Black in relation to the friendlier trails in the system.

 Flat Top